-I will never tire of pointing out how important it is to work with a calibrated and profiled monitor as I believe this is really the basis for post-producing correctly your images.
+I will never tire of pointing out how important it is to work with a calibrated and profiled monitor as I believe this is really the basis for post-producing your images correctly.

 As you know, calibration and profiling operations can be performed in different ways, combining software and hardware components even from different vendors.

-If you have purchased a BenQ SW series monitor, you have the possibility to use an extra software, that is the one they made specifically for your photographic monitor: we are talking about Palette Master Element (PME).
+If you have purchased a BenQ SW series monitor, you can use an extra software, that is the one they made specifically for your photographic monitor: we are talking about Palette Master Element (PME).

 Why use Palette Master Element

 If once purchased the hardware for the calibration (the probe) we are bound to it (for this reason you should buy immediately the right one, and I therefore recommend X-Rite i1Display Pro that you find reviewed HERE), on the software we have much more flexibility, and this is just a good thing.

 Palette Master Element, unlike other software (such as the same iProfiler or the so loved DisplayCAL) allows us to take advantage of one of the real plus of our BenQ SW series monitor: the hardware calibration.

 The hardware calibration requires that the correction curves (the output of the calibration software used) are applied to the LUT (Look Up Table) inside the monitor itself instead of to the video card as in the so-called software calibration.
 The advantage of the hardware calibration is that it’s more stable in time and that you will have almost no limits in correcting the tones and color shades thanks to the higher number of levels per color manageable by the 14 (or 16) bit 3D LUT.

 Now that we know the advantages of Palette Master Element, let’s now see how best to use it to calibrate and profile our BenQ monitor.